kerryspchang/translation-demo/README.md

 * To make building a reusable cloud composition easy and intuitive

 ## Motivations
-* To provide a good getting started experience and being able to let customers quickly try out some interesting composition examples
+* To provide a good getting started experience and let customers quickly try out some interesting composition examples
 * To create an ecosystem where developers could easily share their own compositions and also benefit from other people's work

 ## Who are the users of a "composition project"?